-Going deep is a term tour players use when we shoot a low number.
-Usually sub-par rounds well past 4 under.
+Going deep is a term tour players use when we shoot a small number.
+Usually sub-par rounds well past four under.
 This isn’t the type of “going deep” that I want to discuss in this article.
 What I’m talking about is going deeply into why you play golf – for reasons that you might not even understand.

 My mind went further into this internal conversation.
 Is this what golf is?
 Has it become a search for drama?
 A few weeks ago they blamed Jason Day’s poor performance on some family troubles.
 Who will get a divorce next week?
 What has golf become?
 It’s no wonder the game is declining.
 We keep focusing on what golf isn’t.

 We have stopped focusing on the real reasons that we play.
 To get away from all of that CRAP.